 - Public hospitals: Subsidized rates for residents

-Japan's National Health Insurance (NHI) covers all residents, including expats with valid visas.
-You pay 10-30% of costs out of pocket.
+Japan's National Health Insurance (NHI) covers every resident with a valid visa.
+You pay 10-30% of costs out of pocket, with an annual cap to stop catastrophic bills.

 - Monthly premiums: $150-400 based on income